Volans: Stars

+Lacaille gave 12 stars Bayer designations Alpha through Kappa in 1756 and labelled two stars as Gamma and Kappa.

 There are two double stars within the constellation which can be observed using a small telescope, Gamma Volantis and Epsilon Volantis, along with two galaxies which may be more difficult to see clearly, NGC 2442 and NGC 2434.
 The magnitudes of the Gamma Volantis stars are 3.8 and 5.6, and of Epsilon Volantis 4.4 and 7.3.

 The Astronomical Society of Southern Africa in 2003 reported that observations of the variable stars R and S Volantis in Volans were very urgently needed as data on their light curves was incomplete.

 HD 76700 is a sunlike star some 195 light-years distant that has been found to have a planet.